RazmikMovsisyan/light_trails/README.md

 - **HTML:** Hyper Text Markup Language
 - **CSS:** Cascading Style Sheets

+#### Adaptive Layout

+I've created a layout with padding on both the left and right sides of the content.
+This ensures the items are aligned from top to bottom, and the overall layout remains consistent across different screen sizes.
+As the window shrinks down to a mobile version, the layout adjusts, stacking the elements vertically for a more user-friendly experience on smaller screens.
+This is achieved through flexbox properties and responsive design principles.

+This approach is ideal because it ensures a clean, readable design that adapts to various devices, improving accessibility and usability.
+The distance on both sides creates a buffer, making the content less cramped and more visually appealing, while the responsive design ensures the site remains functional and aesthetically pleasing regardless of screen size.

 #### **Header and Navigation**
 The header includes a responsive navigation bar with a text logo on the left, that adapts seamlessly to different screen sizes, providing quick access to each main section of the site.